cfw-guide/ps4.cfw.guide/docs/updating-to-9.00.md

 1. Press "Update"

 Your PS4 should restart to complete the update.
 Once finished, you should boot back into firmware 9.00.

+#### Section IV - Finishing up

+1. Open the Settings application
+1. Navigate to the "Network" section and open it
+1. To use network functionality, enable "Connect to the Internet"